 The program sequencer controls the flow of instruction execution, including instruction alignment and decoding.
 For program flow control, the sequencer supports PC relative and indirect conditional jumps (with static branch prediction) and subroutine calls.
-Hardware is provided to support zero over head looping.
-The architecture is fully interlocked, meaning that the programmer need not manage the pipeline when executing instructions with data dependencies.
+Hardware is provided to support zero over instructions with data dependencies.